Workspace ONE UEM offers different deployment models to integrate Google Sync for your organization.

 If a user has two devices enrolled and one of the devices unenrolls, the Google password resets and a new generated password is pushed to the device that is enrolled.

-- Once you disable the Use Default Settings check box, configure the options.
+- Once you deactivate the Use Default Settings check box, configure the options.

 Setting Description Google Random Password Length Enter the preferred random password length.
 Minimum accepted character is 8 and maximum is 100.
 Password Retention Period Enter the number of hours the password should be retained temporarily for management purposes.
 The retention ensures that all the enrolled devices belonging to a user receives the password.
 The default value is 48.
 The minimum accepted character is 1 and maximum is 100.
 Auto-rotate Google Password Select this check box to reset the password once within the specific period.
 The Scheduler runs to check if any user's password need to be reset within the specified period.
 The minimum accepted character is 1 and maximum is 90.
 Auto-rotate Google Password Period Enter the specific period to reset the Google password.
 The default period is 30 days.